Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 - 4.0

 ### Steps
-1. Download the latest plugin zip file from [this link](https://github.com/simplifycom/woocommerce-simplify-payment-gateway-plugin/releases)
+1. Download the latest plugin zip file from [this link](https://github.com/simplifycom/woocommerce-simplify-payment-gateway-plugin/releases/latest).
+You can also download previous versions [here](https://github.com/simplifycom/woocommerce-simplify-payment-gateway-plugin/releases)

 2. Add New Plugin
   ![Add New Plugin](./docs/Wordpress_AddNew_Plugin.png "Add New Plugin")